Vo-Huy-Khoa/chat-app-mern/README.md

 - Use Express to build the backend.
 - Use React to build the frontend.
-- Authenticates via username and password.
+- Authenticates via email and password.
 - Real-time communication between a client and a server using [Socket.io](https://github.com/socketio/socket.io).
 - Uses [MongoDB](https://github.com/mongodb/mongo), [Mongoose](https://github.com/Automattic/mongoose) for storing and querying data.